Shiny White Suburban

 The song is on repeat, but she lets it play.

 The white woman slows to turn into the new school, shifts into park, and texts her daughter that she’s arrived.
 She sits in a line of trucks and SUVs, half of them displaying MAGA stickers on rear windows.
-A black Ford directly in front of her has a mounted flag of Trump holding a rocket launcher, his exposed arms ripped even though everyone knows he’s got flapjacks.
+A black Ford has a mounted flag of Trump holding a rocket launcher, his exposed arms ripped even though everyone knows he’s got flapjacks.
 The white woman directs her mind away from the absurdity and chooses positivity.
 Just last week, when picking up her daughter after her first day, she could see the relief on her face when she climbed into the passenger seat.
 “It’s weird,” her daughter said, watching the students stream out the front doors.
 “I’m not even scared.”

-It was an offhand observation, but the white woman felt it like a stab to the heart.
+It was an offhand observation, but the white woman felt it like a stab to the gut.
 The faces of her daughter’s friends, still at the public middle school, spun like numbers on a roulette wheel.
 She prayed to God that none of them get hurt, because at this point, what else but pray could the white woman do?

 She switches to the next song on the playlist, Tha Shiznit, and lowers the volume since hard-hitting bass seems inappropriate for the parking lot of a Catholic school.
 Reconsiders, and turns it back up, just a little.
-The white woman thinks again about the school board meeting, the twitchy, paranoid man, the person with the patchy beard who moaned into the mic like they were having sex.
+The white woman thinks again about the school board meeting, the twitchy, paranoid man, the person with the patchy beard who moaned into the mic like they were fucking someone while being filmed.
 She thinks of the school board member, her daughter’s bully.

 She realizes what it is she feels in her heart and gives it ample space.
 There are other things too.
 Self-righteousness.
 Defensiveness.

-She tips her head back to feel the warm sun on her neck.
-There’s a moment of yummy nothingness before a thought worms its way to the surface, and she sits up, vexed.
+She tips her head back to feel the sun on her neck, and there’s a moment of yummy nothingness before a thought worms its way to the surface, and she sits up, vexed.
+Ugh, it’s insufferable when white people say ‘de nada’ when thanked, as if they’re très cool.